Documentation Index

 2. Click [Yes].

-• Configuring: DB Server is performing backup
+• Configuring: Status in which the DB Server is performing backup.

-Change Server name
+Change server name

 You can change the name of created DB Severs.